awreed/Neural-Volumetric-Reconstruction-for-Coherent-SAS/README.md

 ### Example: Reconstructing the Cylindrical Target
-We will walk through an examplle of reconstructing the cylindrical target.
+We will walk through an example of reconstructing the cylindrical target.
 The other SVSS scenes will follow the same steps.
 Create a `system_data.pik` file for the svss cylinder scene:

 ```